Rectal Cancer Disappears After Experimental Use of Immunotherapy

 Lynch syndrome is associated with poorer outcomes from chemotherapy and surgery, so treatment with immunotherapy may be an important new tool.

-MSK is also trying to help the growing number of younger patients with the Center for Young Onset Colorectal and Gastrointestinal Cancer.
+Another way MSK is trying to help the growing number of younger patients with cancer is the Center for Young Onset Colorectal and Gastrointestinal Cancer.
 It’s the first center in the world devoted to the specific needs of people under 50 and is co-led by Dr. Cercek.

 Potential Help for Other Cancers

 Dr. Diaz has coined a term for this new method of using immunotherapy alone to target MMRd tumors, calling it “immunoablative” therapy — that means using “immunotherapy to replace surgery, chemotherapy, and radiation to remove cancer.”
-Dr. Diaz says, “That might sound futuristic — but in this trial, we have a clinical example where that happened.”
+He adds, “That might sound futuristic — but in this trial, we have a clinical example where that happened.”

-Today, nearly two years after she began the trial and remains cancer free, Sascha continues to live a normal life.
+Today, four years after she began the trial, Sascha remains cancer free and continues to live a normal life.
 She runs a family-owned home-furnishing and interior design business and often speaks to people facing rectal and other cancers.

 “My whole experience has been like a dream,” she says.
 “MSK research and cancer care is simply years and years ahead of where other hospitals — even really good ones — are or should be.”